ūter-mere, m.n: outer-sea, open sea. (OO-ter-MEH-reh)

-This week’s Wordhord Wednesday post is on the scyte-finger!
-Read on Patreon.
+This week’s Wordhord Wednesday post is about a ship chase.
+Read it on Patreon.

 mere-torht, adj: sea-bright (an epithet for morning).
 (MEH-reh-TOR-h’t)

 in-flēde, adj: full of water (of a stream). (in-FLAY-deh)

 This week’s Wordhord Wednesday post is on St Cuthbert.
 Read it on Patreon.
 And while you’re there, Patrons, you have one week to send me word requests for Goldgifa Week!